 Project aim: In recent years, the planning, design and installation of “green infrastructure” at the local and city level has been identified as a best practice and nature-based solution to achieving greater urban sustainability and resilience.
 This project aims to develop an indicator-based model using a mixed-method approach as a means to evaluate the performance of urban green infrastructure.
 This model is composed of a set of sixteen key indicators within four subcategories: ecological; health and well-being; sociocultural; and economic.
 Each represents key interactions between human health, ecosystem services and ecosystem health.
 This model is tested, validated and verified through a case study in Sydney, Australia.

 Project findings: The significance of the research is that the derived indicator-based model provides an opportunity to understand the complex relationships of the multidimensional structure of urban green spaces.
 It provides a useful insight for urban designers and decision-makers in monitoring various aspects of the urban ecosystem, and it also allows for early warnings regarding any undesirable changes in sustainability levels.

 - Appropriate undergraduate degree with first or upper second class honours or a completed Masters by Research degree, or academic qualification(s) considered equivalent.

-- Candidates may be admitted to the PhD program after one year's full tim enrolment in a Masters by Research program with the approval of the Faculty Higher Degree Research Committee.
+- Candidates may be admitted to the PhD program after one year's full tim enrolment in a Masters by Research program with the approval of the School Higher Degree Research Committee.

-Before formally applying for enrolment in a Practice-based PhD through UNSW Apply Online, UNSW Built Environment requires that you complete the following 4-Step process:
+Before formally applying for enrolment in a Practice-based PhD through UNSW Apply Online, UNSW School of Built Environment requires that you complete the following 4-Step process: